Ciaanh/hosthub/Readme.md

 ```

-We add a GithubApi class to our application to handle the access to our new branch based on the [documentation of octokat.js](https://github.com/philschatz/octokat.js/#readwriteremove-a-file).

-We need only two functions, _get_ and _update_, to connect to the db but only the _update_ function require a valid Github token to save the modifications made.
+We add a GithubApi class to our application to handle the access to our new branch.
+Based on the [documentation of octokat.js](https://github.com/philschatz/octokat.js/#readwriteremove-a-file) we need only two functions, _get_ and _update_, to connect to the db but only the _update_ function require a valid Github token to save the changes.

 [https://gist.github.com/Ciaanh/b5c7f3b81a3a0a79973f4f33489e5c7e]